wangyu09/exkaldi/README.md

 #### TIMIT

 1, The perplexity of various language models.
-All these LMs are trained with TIMIT train transcription and tested with TIMIT test transcription.
+All these systems are trained with TIMIT train data and tested with TIMIT test data.
 The score showed in the table is weighted average of all utterances and weights are the sentence length of each utterance.

 |                           | __2-grams__  | __3-grams__ | __4-grams__ |
 | :-----------------------: | :----------: | :---------: | :---------: |